MQL5 iBands Guide: Get Bollinger Bands Values with CopyBuffer

 double value = upper[0];

-In this case, even if copying fails, the EA still uses upper[0], which can cause abnormal logic or wrong judgments.
+In this case, even if copying fails, the code still uses upper[0], which can cause abnormal logic or incorrect judgment.

 double upper[1];